 “Being a part of a group with other grandparents and kids can be a major advantage,” says O’Brien.
 “It creates a built-in support network and eliminates pressure.
 Grandparents don’t have to feel as if they are the sole source of entertainment.”

-Some all-inclusive resorts like Grand Velas Rivera Maya and hotels like Lansdowne Resort and Spa in Virginia offer special grandparents packages.
+Some all-inclusive hotels and resorts like Grand Velas Rivera Maya offer special grandparents packages.
 Because the definition of all-inclusive varies, ask what is actually included.

 Both ocean and river cruises are popular choices for grandparent-grandchild trips.
 They offer the advantage of unpacking and packing only once; a range of cabin configurations; built-in options for entertainment and excursions designed for different ages and activity levels; and mostly-inclusive pricing.